Following government advice we are open to schools as normal during coronavirus.

-At Tynemouth Aquarium, we’re keen to help young people everywhere learn more about marine life and the ocean.
+At Tynemouth Aquarium, we’re keen to help the young people of the North East learn more about marine life and the ocean.
 We offer a host of educational opportunities for students of all ages, from nursery and primary to secondary and higher education.

 Find out more about our different school trip packages below.
 Once you’re ready to organise and book your trip, give our team a call on 0191 258 1031.